derekasola/Derekasola.github.io/essays/smartQuestions.md

   - Learning
   - Computer Science
 ---
 Computer science can get confusing very quickly, so asking the right questions is very important as your trying to learn.
 What makes a question "smart"? there are many factors to smart questions, and one of the first ones starts with the person asking the question.
-Have you done everything in your power to finding the answer?
+Have you done everything in your power to finding the answer before asking?
+A big part of learning is struggling through something until you find a solution.

 1: Did you check Stack Overflow?
 ---